 - Prime Time Shuttle: $33 for shared ride to DTLA; $20 to DTLB.

 If you want to take the bus, check the limited schedule to ensure you won’t be waiting too long.
-Long Beach Transit busses, which cost just $1.25, connect the airport with locations throughout Long Beach and also to the L.A.
+Long Beach Transit buses, which cost just $1.25, connect the airport with locations throughout Long Beach and also to the L.A.
 Metro Blue line.

 The best value mode of transport from Long Beach Airport is to call a Lyft or Uber.
 Since the airport is so small, you can even save a few bucks by taking a short walk off the airport grounds and try calling Uber once you are on Lakewood Blvd.